Revisiting MAE pre-training for 3D medical image segmentation: Conclusion

-This work follows the spirit of prior studies like nnU-Net \cite{isensee2021nnu}, or XXX, showing that a robust development strategy, informed model configuration, and rigorous validation lead to true and sustainable performance gains, contrasting the current hype for employing and modifying the latest network architecture.
-With our dynamic open-source framework, we hope to contribute to a cultural shift in the community towards validation-driven development enabling true scientific progress.
+To conclude, this work follows the spirit of prior studies like nnU-Net \cite{isensee2021nnu} showing that a robust development strategy, informed model configuration, and rigorous validation leads to true and sustainable performance improvements, contrasting the current hype for employing and modifying the latest network architecture.
+With this paper, we hope to contribute to a cultural shift in the community toward validation-driven development enabling true scientific progress.